adial06/Theftdetectcnn/README.md

 # Features

-- Frame-Based Analysis: Processes individual frames extracted from videos for efficient computation and focused detection.
+- **Frame-Based Analysis**: Processes individual frames extracted from videos for efficient computation and focused detection.
-- Binary Classification: Accurately identifies frames as either Theft or No Theft.
+- **Binary Classification**: Accurately identifies frames as either Theft or No Theft.
-- Optimized CNN Architecture: Utilizes convolutional layers to extract visual features and classify frames effectively.
+- **Optimized CNN Architecture**: Utilizes convolutional layers to extract visual features and classify frames effectively.
-- Preprocessing Workflow: Includes frame extraction, resizing, normalization, and labeling to prepare data for training.
+- **Preprocessing Workflow**: Includes frame extraction, resizing, normalization, and labeling to prepare data for training.
-- Performance Evaluation: Assesses accuracy, precision, recall, and F1-score to ensure reliable detection.
+- **Performance Evaluation**: Assesses accuracy, precision, recall, and F1-score to ensure reliable detection.
-- Alert System: Implements real-time email and SMS alerts to notify relevant stakeholders in case of theft detection, ensuring immediate response and action.
+- **Alert System**: Implements real-time email and SMS alerts to notify relevant stakeholders in case of theft detection, ensuring immediate response and action.

 # Dataset